 This article was posted within the following categories:

-Your guide to working as a medical secretary
+Guide to working as a Medical Secretary

 A medical secretary is an essential part of the day-to-day running of hospitals, GP surgeries and private clinics.
 They work alongside consultants, NHS managers and GPs and are often seen as the face of the NHS.